What happens when you’re in an online gift basket business course? There’s lots of learning and more as I reveal five missteps my students make.

 Buying products at retail price from brand-name stores.

 Such stores include Bath & Body Works and Disney.
-It’s virtually impossible to buy these specialty products at wholesale cost unless you’re buying a substantial amount of goods.
-Buying merchandise at these retail stores makes for high prices that customers rarely pay.
+It’s not possible to buy these specialty products at wholesale cost unless you’re buying a substantial amount of goods.
+Buying merchandise at these retail stores causes high prices for your gift basket that customers rarely pay.

 Designing gift baskets wide rather than tall.